right-rudder/right-rudder/notes.md

 Last updated 11-7-2022
 - Fix audio clipping
   X Sent to FIVERR
-- Change photos on main page from template to RRM
+X Change photos on main page from template to RRM
 - Mobile menu creation
 - Free video webinar
 - Tips to grow your school